 There is a unique quality about the Victoria Golf Club which is unmatched by any other in the world.
 And in case the reader detects a parochial connotation in that statement, they should be assured that it is backed by any objective analysis or detailed comparison that can be applied.

 Friday March 6, 1903, was the date the Victoria Golf Club was born.
-On the initiative of Billy Meader, a group of influential Melbourne businessmen gathered in the evening for the express purpose of forming a “good” golf club to play over leased links land at Fisherman’s Bend in Port Melbourne.
+On the initiative of William Meader, a group of influential Melbourne businessmen gathered in the evening for the express purpose of forming a “good” golf club to play over leased links land at Fisherman’s Bend in Port Melbourne.
 Meader, a stocky dour character, is widely regarded as the ‘father of Victorian golf’ and although the threads of time are thinning, nobody will question the accolade.

 Two years before he founded Victoria Golf Club, and in the same hotel where the club had its original roots, Meader was one of a small group of golf devotees who set up the Victorian Golf Association.
 He was the VGA’s first Treasurer and was later appointed Secretary in 1907 until 1932.
 He controlled the VGA initially from the Fisherman’s Bend site.
 Meader’s tireless contribution to golf in this state cannot be over emphasised.

 The original course at Fisherman’s Bend was relocated in 1926 to its present 128 acre site in bayside Cheltenham, on the now world renowned Melbourne ‘sandbelt’.
 The course was ideally positioned just a short walk from Cheltenham railway station which was a great convenience for many members as few owned cars in those early days.